saarib2405/Saarib2405/README.md

 ## About Me

-I am Syed Saarib Rasheed, currently majoring in Artificial Intelligence and Data Science at Methodist College of Engineering And Technology.
+I am Syed Saarib Rasheed, Majoring in Artificial Intelligence and Data Science at Methodist College of Engineering And Technology.
 I am passionate about AI&ML, Web Development, Programming, and more.

 <hr>